WKlee0607/pygame_pj/avoid_poop/README.md

 # Avoid Poop Getting Bone
+introduction : This game is Poop Avoidance Application Game.

-how to raise ur score : to get Bone. when you die : if you collide with Poop, you die
+- How to raise score : Getting falling Bone.
+- When you die: If you collide with Poop.